minvws/nl-covid19-coronacheck-website/_announcements/en/01-announcement-validity.md

 # set `published` to true to show the announcement on the homepage:
 published: true
 # Always set a title:
-title: Adjusted validity of test- and vaccination certificate for entry within the Netherlands
+title: Adjusted validity of test- and vaccination certificate
 # Choose a style: error or info
 style: info
 ---